Next.js 14 Authentication using Prisma and Auth.js: A Complete Guide

 What’s next?

 In the next tutorial, we will learn how to implement authorization using Next.js and Auth.js.
-We will use the user
+We will use the user object to check if the user has the necessary permissions to access a specific page or resource.

 If you have any questions or suggestions, feel free to reach out to me on GitHub or Twitter.
 Stay tuned for more tutorials on advanced Next.js and Auth.js concepts!